 On the other hand, if you’re not into that kind of minimalism, you should get the upholstered Shalini frame.
 It comes in a range of sizes and two colors — light and dark gray.
 All of these products will remain commendably quiet and squeak-free after years of use — provided that you assemble them correctly.

-2. DIKAPA Metal Platform Bed Frame With Headboard and Footboard
+2. Mellow Ace of Base Hinged Metal Platform Bed Frame

-The quality of this frame’s construction is superb, so it should be quiet no matter how much you toss and turn at night.
-In fact, the manufacturer has even provided a built-in noise reduction feature.
-To prevent the metal slats from rubbing against the center and side bearings that hold them up, they have inserted thin strips of foam between those parts.
+The quality of this frame’s construction is really superb, so it should be quiet no matter how much you toss and turn at night.
+In fact, the manufacturer has even provided some built-in noise reduction features.
+For example, to prevent the metal slats from rubbing against the frame, they lined the support slots with rubber.
+They have also inserted thin strips of foam between the slats and the center support.

 3. Simlife Steel Platform Bed Frame With Headboard and Footboard

-On the other hand, if you’d prefer to have a cleaner and more feminine frame, SimLife makes fantastic white ones.
-The three I’ve found also come in black, but I’ll link to white versions for the sake of variety.
+If you’d prefer to have a cleaner and more feminine frame, SimLife makes fantastic ones.
 So let’s start with my favorite, which has a swirling, elegant design on the headboard and the footboard.
+It’s available in white, black, grey, and gold colors.

-Like the previous products I’ve presented, this quiet bed frame comes in three sizes: twin, full, and queen.
+Like the previous product I presented, this quiet bed frame comes in twin, full, and queen sizes, but it’s not available in king size.
 They all have about 12.5 inches of free space under the bed.
 The smallest size has a weight capacity of 280 pounds, while the queen-size frame can support up to 352 pounds.

 These frames are made of pure steel, making them decently durable.
 The company also emphasizes its six-leg design, which, I have to say, is fairly standard.
 All of the products I’ve linked to have six legs at least, to prevent sagging — but the queens tend to have nine or ten legs.

-- White (or black) metal frame with a headboard and a footboard
+- Metal frame with a headboard and a footboard

 - Includes assembly tools